This post contains affiliate links.

 Coconut Rice

-Uses: Coconut rice is often served as a side dish with various savory dishes, especially those with strong flavors like curries or grilled meats.
-It is also enjoyed as a sweet dish, particularly when paired with tropical fruits or as a dessert with a drizzle of syrup.
+Coconut rice is often served as a side dish with savory dishes that have strong flavors like curries or grilled meats.
+It really comes into its own, however, as a dessert drizzled with a bit of syrup or paired with tropical fruits.
 You might try it in our Thai Coconut Curry.

 Colusari Red Rice